Jess Phoenix

-Jess Phoenix (born 1982) is an American TV personality and former Democratic candidate who ran for the U.S. House of Representatives.
-Phoenix is the co-host on the Discovery series Hunting Atlantis.
+Jess Phoenix (born 1982) is an American volcanologist, writer and multimedia personality.
+She is the Science Ambassador of the Union of Concerned Scientists.
+She ran as a Democratic candidate for the U.S. House of Representatives.
+She is the co-host of the Discovery series Hunting Atlantis and the author of Ms. Adventure.

 Early life and education

-Phoenix grew up in Colorado, USA, with two parents who are FBI agents.
+Phoenix grew up in Colorado, United States, with two parents who are FBI agents.
 She holds a Bachelor of Arts degree in history from Smith College and a master's degree in geology from California State University, Los Angeles, with a thesis titled Lava Flow Morphologies and Structural Features Along the Axis of the South Rift Zone of Loihi Seamount, Hawaii.
-Phoenix later enrolled in a PhD program with the School of Earth and Atmospheric Sciences at Queensland University of Technology in Australia studying Mexico's Sierra Madre Occidental range but withdrew after falling out with her PhD advisor.
+Phoenix later enrolled in a PhD program with the School of Earth and Atmospheric Sciences at Queensland University of Technology in Australia studying Mexico's Sierra Madre Occidental range, but withdrew after falling out with her PhD advisor.

 Books

-Phoenix has written a memoir titled Ms. Adventure: My Wild Explorations in Science, Lava, and Life published by Timber Press, a division of Workman Publishing Group 2021.
+Phoenix has written a memoir titled Ms. Adventure: My Wild Explorations in Science, Lava, and Life published by Timber Press, a division of Workman Publishing Group, 2021.
 The book was nominated as a finalist for the 2022 AAAS/Subaru SB&F Prize for Excellence in Science Books in the category of Young Adult Science.